romainbrenguier/Reglisse/README.md

 Generates hardware description from safety conditions given by regular languages.

 ## Installation
-You need ocaml-cudd and ocaml-aiger to compile this program.
+You need ocaml-cudd, ocaml-aiger and Speculoos to compile this program.
 Installation scripts are provided within this package.
 Execute the following commands:

 > `./install_ocaml_aiger.sh`

 > `./install_ocaml_cudd.sh`

+> `./install_speculoos.sh`

 > `make`